murkl/arch-os/modules/imager/README.md

 ### Where it lands

 **Download folder**, suggested as `XDG_DOWNLOAD_DIR` or `~/Downloads`.
-Both files are kept, so a second run costs no bandwidth.
+The image is kept, so a second run costs no bandwidth.

-A folder already holding `arch-os-<version>-x86_64.iso` **and** its `.sha256` needs no network, no release - an image built by hand works, and a stick can be written offline.
+An `arch-os-<version>-x86_64.iso` already in that folder is not downloaded again.
+The number it is then held to is the checksum GitHub publishes for that release, so this module and the release page check the same one - and the release carries no checksum file of its own.

-- A checksum mismatch discards both files rather than keeping a broken one
+- A checksum mismatch discards the image rather than keeping a broken one
+- A release out of reach is a failure, not a pass: an image nothing could be compared against is never written
 - Every request is HTTPS, redirects included

 ## Where it runs